Why We Built Hearth & Story Around a Thematic Series for Each Year

 Why Thematic Series?

 And, of course, it’s fun!
-Students get to dive into an exciting new theme each year, sparking conversations about how the stories they read relate to their own lives and the world around them.
+Students get to explore an exciting new theme each year, sparking conversations about how the stories they read relate to their own lives and the world around them.

 Here’s a look at the thematic series we’ve created for each grade: